|

 The racing jargon begs the question as to what the

-largest number of first preference votes.
-Proponents
+necessarily the largest number of first preference

-of "first-past-the-post" voting choose to ignore the
+"first-past-the-post" voting choose to ignore the

 fact that a much sounder and much more absolute